 What’re the next steps in configuring PPP for my platform?

-In-platform PPP configuration is managed by your Awardco account manager or implementation specialist.
+In-platform PPP configuration is managed by your Awardco Client Success Manager or implementation specialist.
 To begin the process of configuring PPP in your organization’s platform, reach out to your Awardco point of contact.

-If you feel this article left your questions unanswered, please contact your account manager so we can better assist you.
+If you feel this article left your questions unanswered, please contact your Client Success Manager so we can better assist you.